ucsdsysnet/sparsdr/doc/pluto.md

 # SparSDR with a Pluto software-defined radio

-SparSDR can run on an [Analog Devices ADALM-PLUTO](https://www.analog.com/en/design-center/evaluation-hardware-and-software/evaluation-boards-kits/ADALM-PLUTO.html) software-defined radio to receive signals.
+SparSDR can run on an [Analog Devices ADALM-PLUTO](https://www.analog.com/en/design-center/evaluation-hardware-and-software/evaluation-boards-kits/ADALM-PLUTO.html) software-defined radio (hardware revision B) to receive signals.
 The Pluto device is much less expensive than a USRP N210 ($150 instead of about $2500) and provides similar functionality.

 The main differences of the Pluto implementation of SparSDR are: